 - Modify MWireless settings

 Note: Some Linux distributions require the intermediate CA certificate that was used to sign the RADIUS server certificate instead of / in addition to the Root CA certificate.
-You can download the InCommon certificate and save the file to a location where it will not be deleted (e.g., ~/ or ~/Documents/)
+You can download the 2024 InCommon RSA Server CA intermediate certificate ( or 2038 USERTrust RSA Certification Authority root certificate) and save the file to a location where it will not be deleted (e.g., ~/ or ~/Documents/)